bbusemeyer/research_tools/pages/bash.md

    User your_username
    ForwardX11 yes
    ForwardX11Trusted yes
-   DynamicForward 127.0.0.1:61080   # This enables port forwarding through the SSL tunnel ControlPath ~/.ssh/.%r@%h:%p     # (with 'ControlMaster auto' set) specifies the localation of the control socket for ssh multiplexing (See below)
+   DynamicForward 127.0.0.1:61080   # This enables port forwarding through the SSL tunnel (more below) ControlPath ~/.ssh/.%r@%h:%p     # (with 'ControlMaster auto' set) specifies the localation of the control socket for ssh multiplexing (See below)
-   ControlMaster auto               # This allows other SSH sessions to use same SSL tunnel so that you don't have to log in again (called ssh multiplexing)
+   ControlMaster auto               # This allows multiple SSH sessions to use same SSL tunnel so that you don't have to log in again (called ssh multiplexing)
    ServerAliveInterval 100          # stop the connection from closing automatically.
 ```

+Port forwading ('DynamicForward' option above) is very general and can be used for many different things, including a similar effect to ProxyJump (see below).
+Port forwarding can be used to forward traffice to a different host:port combination.
+More on ssh port forwarding: https://www.redhat.com/sysadmin/ssh-dynamic-port-forwarding

+SSH Multiplexing ('ControlMaster','ControlPath',etc.) is focused scpeficially on allowing multiple ssh sessions to share the same "master" session.
+As long as the master session is active, new ssh sessions can simply connect automatically without having to log in again.
+This is very useful when combined with Proxy-jumping (below).
+It is a good security practice to close the master session when you won't be connecting again for a while (like at the end of the day).
+More on on ssh multiplexing: https://www.techrepublic.com/article/how-to-use-multiplexing-to-speed-up-the-ssh/

 Proxy-jump to iterate login commands (a la Bryan)
 ```